How Much Does It Cost to Repair a Car Radiator?

 Coolant travels through passages in the engine, where it absorbs heat.
 It then goes to the radiator, which dissipates heat into the atmosphere.

-Mechanic holding car radiator
+mechanic holding radiator

 How much does it cost to repair a car radiator?